 This picture needs a little explaining.
 Keiger has one of Sage’s paintbrushes that is covered in glitter glue and he’s smearing it in katsup and eating it.
 Tasty.
 I truly can’t believe Kei has not gotten sick more often because of all the crazy stuff he puts in his mouth.

-1. Does your child sob uncontrollably when she receives a small scrape on her knee?
+Do you think you have wussy kids?
+Take our survey and find out.1.
+Does your child sob uncontrollably when she receives a small scrape on her knee?

 2. Does she then limp for the rest of the day?